Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 **ONLY USE ONE COT AT A TIME.
 THIS IS IMPORTANT.**

-You'll see that the Loom CoT sections are split up into three section (In 3.2).
+You'll see that the Loom CoT sections are split up into three section.

 ### CoT Selections (System) - The Old and Small